Inference with Dyadic Data: Asymptotic Behavior of the Dyadic-Robust t-Statistic: Appendix

 Intuitively, Janson shows that in our framework the expression above gives a bound on the higher-order cumulants of the sequence of random variables we will study, and that these cumulants vanishing is sufficient to establish asymptotic normality.
 A central theme of our paper is the fundamental connection Condition \ref{cond:JC} creates between $\mathcal{M}^H$ and $\sigma_N^2$.
 This connection will be made more clear throughout the rest of Section 2.

 \begin{remark} It is important to emphasize that Condition \ref{cond:JC} is simply a \emph{sufficient} condition for asymptotic normality in our setting.
-Throughout Sections 2 and 3, we will use Condition \ref{cond:JC} to motivate the assumptions we choose to ultimately prove our main asymptotic normality result (Theorem \ref{thm:main}).
-In Section 4, we will perform a simulation study that explores what can happen when Condition \ref{cond:JC} does not hold.\footnotemark[2] \end{remark}
+Throughout Sections 2 and 3, we use Condition \ref{cond:JC} to motivate the assumptions we impose to ultimately prove our main asymptotic normality result (Theorem \ref{thm:main}).
+In Section 4 we perform a simulation study that explores what can happen when Condition \ref{cond:JC} does not hold.
+In Remark \ref{rem:CLTcompare} we comment on how our results would change if we were to use alternative central limit theorems for dependency graphs. \end{remark}